lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 with RFC 5280.
 Enforcement of this constraint is left to the relying parties.

-"TypedCert" is an ASN.1 construct that has the charateristics of a certificate, but is not encoded as an X.509 certificate.
+"TypedCert" is an ASN.1 construct that has the characteristics of a certificate, but is not encoded as an X.509 certificate.
 The certType Field (below) indicates how to interpret the certBody field.
 While it is possible to carry any type of data in this structure, it's